Fiber in C++: Understanding the Basics

 12}

-Above is an implementation for on x64 architecture.
-It is actually quite simple, all we need to do is to setup the stack pointer and instruction pointer.
-Since the instruction pointer points to the FiberMain, the fiber will be launching from this function entry point first, exactly meeting our expectation.
+, the fiber will be launching from this function entry point first, exactly meeting our expectation.
 For the stack, we can pass in any memory as long as we can be sure during the execution of the fiber, this memory won’t get destroyed.
 The stack memory has to be 16 bytes aligned, which is required by the ABI.
 As mentioned before, the stack’s address grows downward, meaning that every time we push something in the stack, the stack top address decreases.
 And because of this, we have to set the stack pointer to the end of the memory, rather than the beginning of the memory.

-If we think about the first time such a fiber gets executed, the second half of the _switch_fiber_internal function will simply load garbage values in the callee saved registers except rsp and rip, but this is fine as the compiler will make sure that the callee saved registers will not be read before they are written to.
+, but this is fine as the compiler will make sure that the callee saved registers will not be read before they are written to.

-There is one annoying thing in the above design.
-The FiberMain function doesn’t have any connection with the creation code.
+function doesn’t have any connection with the creation code.
 Of course, it is possible to pass the information through global data with careful synchronization.
-A better alternative is to allow programmers to pass in one pointer to the FiberMain so that it can access to basic information from the FiberMain about its creation code.
-If you can pass in a pointer, you can pass in anything then.
+A better alternative is to allow programmers to pass in one pointer to the FiberMain

 To make it happen, we need to add one more register in our fiber context.
-And this register is RDI, which is used to represent the first argument passed in a function.
+And this register is RDI

 1struct FiberContexInternal {